briansingh/briansingh.github.io/helm app settings crash course.md

     helm history io-release
     ```

-6) Click on the Kubernetes extension and explore what has been installed.
+6) Click on the Kubernetes extension icon in **Visual Studio Code** and explore what has been installed.

 7) Try http://foo.bar.com/ in your web browser